TENNLab-UTK/Conversion-Networks/markdown/10_Magic_Classification.md

 UNIX> head -n 15 pt_inputs/magic_converted_pt.txt | $fro/bin/processor_tool_risp
 node 172(y) spike counts: 0
 node 173(n) spike counts: 1
 UNIX>
 ```

 That matches -- our previous network had 40 spikes on node 10 and 42 on node 11, which
 corresponds to a "N".
-Let's show that nodes 10 and 11 spiked the correct amount
+Let's show that nodes 10 and 11 spiked the correct number
-of time.
-To do that, I'm going to use the network_tool to add nodes 10 and 11 as
+of times.
+To do that, I'm going to use the `network_tool` to add nodes 10 and 11 as
 output nodes, and save the resulting network to `tmp_network.txt`:

 ```